diagrams/diagrams-doc/doc/cmdline.rst

 >         opts <- mainArgs d
 >         mainRender opts d

-.. container:: exercises

-  #.
-Write an instance for `Mainable [(String,Diagram Cairo R2)]` that takes an
-     an additional option `-s` taking a name for the diagram from the association to render.
-You can use the existing `DiagramMultiOpts` and its `Parseable` instance for the additional option.

-Now lets try a much harder instance.
+Now let's try a much harder instance.
 We want to be able to handle functions whose final result has a `Mainable` instance, but require some `Parseable` arguments first.
-The tricky part of this instance is we need to know up front what *all* our arguments are going to be in order to be able to parse all the arguments.
-We might be tempted to peal off one argument at a time, parse, apply, and recurse with one less argument.
-But as we said we need all the arguments first.
-To facilitate that we will make a new type class that has associated types for all the arguments of the type and the final result of the type.
+The tricky part of this instance is that we need to know up front what *all* our arguments are going to be in order to be able to parse them.
+It sounds tempting to peel off one argument at a time, parse, apply, and recurse with one less argument;
+but this does not work.
+To facilitate collecting the arguments, we make a new type class that has associated types for all the arguments of the type and the final result of the type.
 It will also contain a function to perform the application of all the arguments and give the final result.

 .. class:: lhs